top of page

 Fast forward to the present where I am doing my best to walk my talk, utterly inspired and driven by my beautiful sister, Penny, who died in June 2019.
 My life’s mission is to be a healthy cell in the body of the world and support others in doing so too.
 I believe health looks a lot of different ways, but the foundational principles are the same; they are thinking, breathing, hydration, nutrition, rest, movement and connection.

-the Northern Alberta Institute of Technology, I love moving and mountain biking, co-creating with my partner, reading, spending time at the beach, challenging the status quo, travelling to new places, sauna-ing, drinking excellent coffee, painting, connecting with friends, building things, flowing at 5Rhythms, and being a bit of a shit disturber.
+When I'm not learning something new, working with clients (online and at Third Space Movement) or teaching my college students online through the Northern Alberta Institute of Technology, I love moving and mountain biking, co-creating with my partner, reading, spending time at the beach, challenging the status quo, travelling to new places, sauna-ing, drinking excellent coffee, painting, connecting with friends, building things, flowing at 5Rhythms, and being a bit of a shit disturber.

 bottom of page